Billy-Davies-2/jellycat-analytics/README.md

 		--set image.flink.tag=latest

 Images in manifests/values use your registry owner (`ghcr.io/Billy-Davies-2/...`).
 Push your images and update tags as needed in Helm values.

+### Sentiment via Transformers

+This repo uses Hugging Face transformers for sentiment.

+- Default model: `distilbert-base-uncased-finetuned-sst-2-english`
+- Override via env: `TRANSFORMERS_MODEL=cardiffnlp/twitter-roberta-base-sentiment`
+- CPU-only by default.
+Torch is added as a dependency; on aarch64 you may need to pin a compatible wheel or use a base image with PyTorch preinstalled.

 Notes:
 - `producer.py` now uses `facebook-sdk` (`from facebook import GraphAPI`).